HelloSpore

 This randomized clinical trial enrolled 24 adults with major depressive disorder who had no prior psychedelic therapy experience, finding that two sessions of psilocybin-assisted therapy produced rapid, substantial, and durable antidepressant effects, with 71% of participants classified as treatment responders and 54% in full remission at the four-week follow-up.
 While the open-label design and small sample size are noted limitations, the large effect sizes and durability of response are clinically striking.
 Published in JAMA Psychiatry, this study contributed significantly to the evidence base supporting psilocybin for non-treatment-resistant depression.

-20.Clinical ResearchOpen Access
+26.Clinical ResearchOpen Access Early evidenceSupportive

 de la Salle, S., Kettner, H., Thibault Lévesque, J., Garel, N., Dames, S., Patchett-Marble, R., Rej, S., Gloeckler, S., Erritzoe, D., Carhart-Harris, R., & Greenway, K. T. (2024).
 Longitudinal experiences of Canadians receiving compassionate access to psilocybin-assisted psychotherapy.
 Scientific Reports, 14, 15353.